eriksvedang/eriksvedang.github.io/_posts/2024-09-06-shodan-before-forty.md

 tags: [blog, note]
 ---

-*The illustration is a part of the woodcut 'Raikō shitennō to tsuchigumo' by Utagawa Kuninaga.*
+*The woodcut 'Raikō shitennō to tsuchigumo' by Utagawa Kuninaga.*

 Earlier this week I turned 38 years old.
 Not the most exciting